Ce912/acquisition_protocol/README.md

 # acquisition_protocol
-This repo contains an efficient acquisition protocol for acquiring robotic dataset handling multiple sensors (Realsense and Femto camera, Tobii Pro Glasses, OptiTrack).
+This repo contains an efficient acquisition protocol for acquiring multimodal robotic dataset (Realsense and Femto camera, Tobii Pro Glasses, OptiTrack), comprising human-demonstrated tasks.
-Each sensor is managed by a dedicated package (in /src) and its topics are saved in a separated bag.
+Each sensor is managed by a dedicated package (in "/src") and its topics are saved in a separate bag.
 The acquisition is handled by the AcquisitionManager node in the /acquisition package, which provides a vocal assistant for simple temporized acquisition.
 Refer to the relative config file for setting the parameters (/acquisition/config/).
 Prior acquisition, cameras must be calibrated and tobii glasses properly connected and calibrated.